Kalocyrma oxygonia

 Kalocyrma oxygonia is a moth in the family Lecithoceridae.
 It was described by Chun-Sheng Wu and Kyu-Tek Park in 1999.
 It is found in Sri Lanka.

-The wingspan is about 9 mm.
-The forewings are ochreous with the costal margin brown and a brownish pattern.
-The cell dot is well defined and there are two discocellular spots, one near the inner margin.
-The hindwings are light grey.
+Physical Description

+The wingspan is about 9mm, and it has orange antennae.
+It is worth noting that the base and apex are brown, and the full length is not a solid colour.
+The labial palpi are dark brown, and its head and thorax are a yellowish white.

 Etymology

 The species name is derived from Greek oxys (meaning sharp).